PeppeL-G/bagawork/docs/src/routes/(default)/documentation/state/+page.md

 :::

-There are three things you need to think about when updating a BagaApp:
+There are three things you need to think about when updating a BagaWork app:

 * Which page the user currently is on
 * Which app variables your old and new versions have